ubports/docs.ubports.com/porting/installing-16-04.rst

 Now that you've :doc:`built halium-boot <building-halium-boot>`, we're ready to install Ubuntu Touch on your device.

-In order to install Ubuntu Touch, you will need a recovery with Busybox, such as TWRP, installed on your phone.
+In order to install Ubuntu Touch, you will need a recovery with Busybox, such as `TWRP <https://twrp.me/Devices/>`_, installed on your phone.
 You will also need to ensure the /data partition is formatted with ext4 and does not have any encryption on it.
+Boot into the recovery image you just installed, check and adjust as necessary.

 Install halium-boot
 --------------------